My fondest memories as a child are of family Christmas traditions, especially our kids advent calendar!

 I try to plan the whole thing in advance the best I can, but I number all of the bags on the back and keep a master list of what’s inside.
 That way if a movie night won’t work on a particular day, I can switch it out with another one.

-- Festive clothespins (snowflakes)
+- Numbered or festive clothespins (snowflakes)

 - Goodies to fill the bags